salt-community/notion-proxy/README.md

-# Proxy API for Notion
+# Notion Proxy API

-This API provides information about consultants and their respective responsible people.
-Below are the available endpoints, the structure of their responses, and usage examples.
+This API provides access to data related to developers ("Salties"), consultants, and their responsible people, as well as developer scores.
+Below are the available endpoints, their usage, and sample responses.

 ## Base URL
 The API is deployed and can be accessed at: